 Egypt as a country has always been great.
-This greatness is known throughout the history and has taught us never to doubt that a small group of thoughtful, concerned citizens can change a nation.
-These outstanding leaders so far has passed some useful life lessons to us the younger generation.
-Indeed, we all know the whole story of the men and women who played a very crucial role in bringing Egypt to her greatness, but we really don’t have sufficient information on the actual profile of these great men who fought tirelessly in bringing us to our present place especially their academic qualifications.
-Here are academic qualifications of all the presidents of Egypt.
+This greatness is known throughout the history and has taught us never to doubt the ability of a small group of thoughtful, concerned citizens to change a nation.
+These outstanding leaders so far have passed some useful life lessons to us the younger generation.
+Indeed, we all know the whole story of the men and women who played a very crucial role in bringing Egypt to her greatness, but we really don’t have sufficient information on the actual profile of these Egyptian Presidents who fought tirelessly in bringing us to our present place especially their academic qualifications.

 Muhammad Naguib (1901–1984)

 Muhammad Naguib was the first President of Egypt, who served from 18 June 1953 to 14 November 1954.
 Together with Gamal Abdel Nasser, they led the Egyptian Revolution of 1952.

 - He studied as a translator, then later earned a law degree

 - MA in political science

 - MA in civil law (He never completed his doctorate because his career in the army, undertaken in defiance of his father’s wishes, by then had begun to take off)

 - Naguib also studied the Hebrew language in the 1950s.